infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Nutrition.md

 ## Literature Review

 - There is a sufficient amount material available on the Nutrition domain from established entities such as the WHO and Indian Pediatrics Association.
+Nutri
 - The WHO has defined global standards for nutritional outcomes which have been contextualized for India by the IPA
 - The [Nutrition](Roll%20Ups/Nutrition/Nutrition.md) roll up contains a summary of the learnings from the literature review phase.

 ## Immersion

-- The goal of immersion in nutrition is
+- The goal of the immersion phase in nutrition is
 	- To identify gaps in nutritional outcomes in children in CCIs
 	- To identify gaps in nutrition inputs to children in CCIs
 	- To identify the key challenge areas preventing CCI caregivers and cooks from meeting these inputs (challenges in inputs, outputs, processes or stakeholders)